-Miami Int’l Airport (MIA): The Ultimate 4-7 Hour Layover (by a Pilot)
+Miami Airport: The Ultimate 4-7 Hour MIA Layover Guide (by a Pilot)

 My other Ultimate Airport Layover Guides: ATL | JFK | SEA | SFO | LAS | ATH | CDG | LHR | and more!